 The Best To Worst Types of Magnesium

 By this point, we have already talked about the importance of taking magnesium supplements when following the ketogenic diet.
 If you decide that magnesium supplementation is right for you, you must know that there are different types of magnesium – and more importantly, that some of them are good and some of them are not-so-good.

 The reason why magnesium supplements have different types is that, by themselves, magnesium will not work properly in our bodies.
 They need an element or compound to combine with them for them to be effective in bringing their health benefits.
-It should be noted that each of the types has its own fitting, so be sure to know their “use” before buying and taking them.
-For instance, magnesium malate is good for dealing with fatigue while magnesium chloride is good if you are suffering from low acid levels in your stomach.

-That being said, let us discuss the best and worst types of magnesium supplements.
+Some types of magnesium are better for different purposes.
+Let’s discuss the best and worst types of magnesium supplements.
 We will cover magnesium citrate, magnesium oxide, magnesium l-threonate, magnesium glycinate, magnesium malate, and more.

 Best Types of Magnesium

 Magnesium citrate is one of the most popular magnesium supplements on the market.

 This is a form of magnesium that is created by combining magnesium carbonate with citric acid.
 This combination forms an ionic compound, a salt, that is both negatively and positively charged by magnesium and citrate ions.
 The magnesium ions are positive while the citrate ions are negatively charged.
 These ratios can form in 1:1, 3:2 or other ratios as well.

 Magnesium citrate is often a choice of those on a ketogenic diet because it’s easy to take, readily absorbed by your bloodstream, and can even taste good.